makovkastar/makovkastar.github.io/source/_posts/2014-04-12-android-autocompletetextview-with-suggestions-from-a-web-service.markdown

 ## Step 2 - Create an XML layout for a suggestion list row

-After suggestions are fetched, a list of results is displayed bellow the view.
+When suggestions has been fetched, a list of results would be displayed bellow the view.
 Each list row consists of two lines: a book name and an author.

 #### simple\_dropdown\_item_2line.xml